proycon/skosConverter/README.md

 1. Create a new Notion page
 2. Copy the entire markdown content
 3. Paste into Notion using Cmd/Ctrl+Shift+V to preserve formatting
+4. The simple hierarchical structure uses headings without extra formatting
-4. Optional: Convert to toggle lists:
+5. Optional: Convert to toggle lists by selecting sections and pressing Cmd/Ctrl+Shift+7

+#### From Confluence XML:
+1. In Confluence, go to Space Settings → Content Tools → Import
+2. Choose "Confluence XML" as import format
+3. Upload the generated XML file
+4. The content will be imported with:
-   - Select hierarchical sections
+   - Expandable sections for better navigation
-   - Press Cmd/Ctrl+Shift+7
-5. The visual indicators (▸ ▹ ◦) help show hierarchy depth
+   - Info panels showing URIs
+   - Structured metadata display

 ### Exporting from Notion